MyPassion.ai

 Probably no. Sokanu's structural strength is breadth and database richness.
 If you already know the direction, the 30 to 90 minutes it takes to confirm what you already suspect is time that would be better spent reading a day-in-the-life for your specific target role, talking to someone who currently does it, or (this is the pitch I am obliged to make) taking the 3-minute MyPassionAI quiz to get a second archetype data point without losing an afternoon.

 I wrote the conceptual foundation for why passion is a pattern and not a feeling in how to find your passion, which is the best starting read if you are earlier in the process.
+If you are already employed and the question is more specifically about whether the misfit is fixable in your current job, the 7-day in-job audit on career passion is the action playbook.
+If burnout is the immediate blocker, the burnout-recovery diagnostic comes before any quiz signal can be trusted.
+If your situation specifically maps to a career change at 30, that is the dataset-backed treatment.

 The bottom line

-The Sokanu career test, now CareerExplorer, is the most methodologically ambitious and data-rich career quiz on the public internet.
-It has legitimate advantages: Big Five plus Holland Code pedigree, 500M+ responses in the training corpus, 1,500-career database, O*NET and BLS data, live job listings, thoughtful archetype labels.
-Its real weakness is a 30-minute promise that stretches to 90 minutes in practice, an output structure that conflates hobbies with careers, and a result set so large it becomes a research project rather than a decision.
+The Sokanu career test, now CareerExplorer, is one of the most methodologically ambitious and data-rich career quizzes available.
+It has legitimate strengths: a Big Five plus Holland Code lineage, what CareerExplorer cites as 500 million answered questions in the training corpus, 1,500+ career profiles, O*NET-sourced career data, and thoughtful archetype labels.
+Its weaknesses are a 30-minute promise that stretches to 60 to 90 minutes in practice, an output that can blur hobby with career, and a result set so large it becomes a research project rather than a decision.

 I wrote this review knowing I benefit from you clicking the second link.
 I tried to earn the click anyway.